SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 | <sup>&nbsp; *4-2* |           <sup>*Coverage of the Contextual Database<*/sup>          |   |
 | <sup>&nbsp; *4-3* |           <sup>*Access and use of the Contextual Database*</sup>         |   |

+<br/><!-- equals 3 line breaks, as per end of a table the line below the table must be blank, there are no spaces at the end of the last table line -->
 Do you want to keep this page open, while you open the links on this page?
 Right click on the links to open the link in a new tab.
 <br/><!-- equals 4 line breaks, 2 spaces at the end of line above -->